Common Types Of Horse Worms

 Young foals are particularly susceptible to infestation on contaminated pastures.
 Heavy burdens of roundworms can result in general unthriftiness, lung damage, anaemia, coughing and occasionally rupture of the gut.

 Roundworm eggs are becoming resistant to many chemical wormers.

 Pinworms are common parasite worms picked up from contaminated hay or pasture.

 The pinworm larvae mature in the large intestine in 3 to 4 months.
-The female pinworm lays masses of yellowish grey gelatinous eggs round the anus which causes severe itching.
+The female pinworm lays masses of yellowish-grey gelatinous eggs around the anus which causes severe itching.

 Horses rub their tails bald and hindquarters raw trying to satisfy the itch.